-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. reasonable effort to do so.
-Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an demonstrates some demonstrates some very poor understanding of the Assignment thorough understanding of the understanding of the understanding of of the subject matter and has come to an understanding of the exercise and comes exercise.The the exercise but presented by the appropriate to a conclusion. assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the essay.
-Documentation/ Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, inappropriate cited authorities that are sources should be 0 authorities or has irrelevant. those obtained failed to establish through legal one excellent source.
-0 the relevance of the research; for exam Sources are sources that he or essays, legal integrated well in the of integrating them. she has cited. principles learned in integrated. assignment. class or the courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in chaos.
-Organization , . level of organization, There is no reasonable 0 attempt to organize the essay coherently.
-Different / did not should be.
-Essay may separate thoughts appropriately. and did not made in the essay. , • properly organize Separate paragraphs the essay. are used for separate ideas.
-Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. critical thinking and critical thinking and thinking or analysis.
-The analysis.The analysis.The student's points make no was able to apply the student's sense. well supported. arguments are of the given case in a weak and clear and convincing exceptionally unconvincing. manner. convincing.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers most of the Does not answer Makes little or no questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates • Response Response Response Response demonstrates a Understanding demonstrates an very poor understanding of the Assignment • • understanding of the 0 of the subject matter and has come to an the exercise but presented by the appropriate to a conclusion. assignment. conclusion student has justified of confusion on the and enunciated an , part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the L essay.
+Documentation/ Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, or two or more inappropriate cited authorities that are 0 authorities or has irrelevant. failed to establish through legal one excellent source. ~ the relevance of the research; for exam Sources are sources that he or , integrated well in the of integrating them. she has cited. integrated. assignment. class or the courseware is sufficient.)
+F : " 6.
+1. 1 Organization , , , Essay is poorly Student's essay is in chaos. , level of organization, 0 There is no reasonable very difficult to follow.The student attempt to organize the may not flow freely.
+Different , did not essay coherently. • should be.
+Essay may go back and forth appropriately separate thoughts , essay are broken up appropriately. ν separate thoughts and did not made in the essay. аррі орі іасеіў. • properly organize Separate paragraphs • the essay. are used for separate المن هي هادان. une essay. ideas.
+Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. • thinking or analysis.The analysis.The student's points make no • , student's sense. well supported. arguments are JC113C. of the given case in a заррогоса. weak and clear and convincing unconvincing.
+1 manner. convincing. anconvincing. mamie.
+CONTINUING.